PinePhone: Hardware

 The original PinePhone used an Allwinner A64 processor, which has four Cortex-A53 cores clocked at 1.152 GHz and a Mali-400 MP2 GPU.
-Its frame and case cover is made of plastic.
+Its frame and case cover are made of plastic.
 It has a 5-megapixel back camera and a 2-megapixel front camera, and a USB-C port with USB 2.0 that supports DisplayPort alt-mode.
-Its 3000mAh battery supports 15W fast charging and is easily replaced without tools.
+The 3000 mAh battery supports 15 W fast charging and is easily replaced without tools.
 It uses the same form factor as a Galaxy J7 battery to make it easier to find replacement batteries.
 Linux distributions configure its LPDDR3 DRAM at clock rates that vary between 552 and 624 MHz.

-Like the Librem 5, the PinePhone uses separate cellular baseband and WiFi/Bluetooth chips.
+Like the Librem 5, the PinePhone uses separate cellular baseband and Wi-Fi/Bluetooth chips.
 Together with the hardware kill switches, this results in larger printed circuit boards (PCBs) and less energy efficiency compared to the mass-produced Android phone that has an integrated System on a Chip, such as the Snapdragon, Helio or Exynos.
-The PinePhone is thinner at 9.2 mm than the Librem 5 which is 15.5 mm thick, because the PinePhone solders its wireless communication chips to the PCB whereas the Librem 5 places the cellular baseband and WiFi/Bluetooth on two removable M.2 cards.
+The PinePhone is thinner at 9.2 mm than the Librem 5 which is 15.5 mm thick because the PinePhone solders its wireless communication chips to the PCB whereas the Librem 5 places the cellular baseband and Wi-Fi/Bluetooth on two removable M.2 cards.

 Pine64 is the second phone maker (after OpenMoko) to offer booting from a microSD card, which allows users to try out one or more operating systems before installing in the internal flash memory.

 Another distinctive feature of the PinePhone is the I2C connector under the back cover, which can be used for adding mods to the phone.
-In 2019 and 2020, Pine64 stated that it was developing four mods: a Psion Series 5-inspired physical keyboard, a 5000mAh battery, wireless charging and a fingerprint sensor.
+In 2019 and 2020, Pine64 stated that it was developing four mods: a Psion Series 5-inspired physical keyboard, a 5000 mAh battery, wireless charging and a fingerprint sensor.

-The PinePhone has six DIP switches under the back cover, the first five of which switch off separately the cellular modem, the WiFi/Bluetooth module, the microphone, the rear camera, and the front camera.
+The PinePhone has six DIP switches under the back cover, the first five of which switch off separately the cellular modem, the Wi-Fi/Bluetooth module, the microphone, the rear camera, and the front camera.
 The sixth DIP switch will convert the 3.5 mm headphone jack into a UART serial port, which is the first time this kind of switch has been included in a mobile phone.

 Circuit schematics of the PinePhone are available.